rapidsai/deployment/source/platforms/kubernetes.md

 $ kubectl apply -f rapids-notebook.yaml
 ```

-The container creation takes approximately 7 min, you can check the status of the pod by doing:
+The container creation takes approximately 7 min, you can check the status of the Pod by doing:

 ```console
 $ kubectl get pods